ShonTitor/Top8er/README.md

 ## Features

-- Spots under each player's name for their twitter handle.
+- Boxes under each player's name for their twitter handle.
-- Bottom Left, Top Left and Top Right texts to put information of the tournament or anything really.
+- Bottom Left, Top Left and Top Right texts to insert details regarding tournaments or other related information.
 - Custom layout colors and custom background.
 - Option to generate a banner for a smash.gg tournemant given a link.
 It looks for top 8's players name, character and twitter handle and the event's name, date, city, number of participants and url.